tytydraco/yessleep/out/Serpent.md

 I suspect Dennis can take the form of anything he chooses, yet he has revealed himself to me as an immense, albino python, with the face of my dead grandfather, who killed himself when I was in high school.

-Shot himself with .22 caliber revolver that I would use to go hunting with whenever I would stay with him and help him work his farm in the summers as a kid.
+Shot himself with a .22 caliber revolver that I would use to go hunting with whenever I would stay with him; help him work his farm in the summers as a kid.
 I’d always thought it was a tiny round to shoot yourself with.
 And right in the side of his head.
 I suspect it wasn’t an instant death.

 And I can’t forget the chair, oh that sanguine chair from which he always sat and ate his butter cookies.
 I helped move the furniture from the house and the deep red of the cushions had been sprayed with an even deeper red liquid that had since dried even deeper still; almost black.